Margin-hunting airlines may shed catering units

 Steady cashflow produced by the catering operations is likely to attract buyers should the sales go ahead, and airlines may also hope that the food suppliers will produce inflight meals more cheaply if they are in independent hands.

-Lufthansa, Air France-KLM and Finnair are all reported to be looking at sales of their food units, with broader catering companies and private equity the most likely buyers.
+Lufthansa (LHAG.DE), Air France-KLM (AIRF.PA) and Finnair (FIA1S.HE) are all reported to be looking at sales of their food units, with broader catering companies and private equity the most likely buyers.

 The largest, Lufthansa's LSG Sky Chefs, could go on sale in September or October, according to an investment banker familiar with the airline's thinking.